4’x10’ Large Shelter/Shed - Storage, Goat, Sheep, Turkey, Poultry, Pigs, Rabbits...

 Can I Pick It Up?
 Do You Offer Delivery?

 When we deliver, we cannot guarantee installation in its final location.
 Our driver will be able to safely get it to your driveway or yard.
 However, the driver is the only one unloading the shelter, and they need to do so in a way that is safe.
 We are driving a 12' long trailer and can roll the shelter off wherever we can safely back up our trailer.
 We need to stay on firm ground that is not heavily angled, sloped, or muddy.
-So far we have been able to deliver AND install every one we've delivered; however there will come a time when a lot is too dangerous for us to install, and in that case, we'll have to deliver it as far into the property as we deem safe/reasonable.
+So far we have been able to deliver AND install almost every one we've delivered; however some lots are too dangerous for us to install, and in that case, we'll have to deliver it as far into the property as we deem safe/reasonable.